ftErSandeepYadav/makeup-booking-app/README.md

 -   **Theme**: The design uses a sophisticated and elegant color palette (`primary: #D6A2E8`, `dark: #2C3E50`) to align with the makeup and beauty industry.
 -   **Typography**: A combination of `Playfair Display` (serif) for headings and `Poppins` (sans-serif) for body text was chosen to create a modern and high-end feel.
--   **Hero Section**: Instead of a static image, a dynamic video background was used to immediately capture user attention and convey the artistry and movement associated with makeup.
 -   **Categories Section**: An accordion/collapsible list was chosen over a simple grid to present a large number of categories in a clean, organized, and interactive way.
 It prevents overwhelming the user and encourages exploration.
 -   **UI/UX**: The flow is designed to be intuitive.
 Clear call-to-action buttons, auto-filled form fields, and a detailed confirmation page guide the user smoothly through the booking process.